-We also noticed they had the L’OR range in their portfolio and these are coffees which are ideal for mornings as opposed to quieter afternoons.
+We also noticed they had the L’OR range in their portfolio.
+These are coffees which are ideal for mornings as opposed to quieter afternoons.
 Take a look at the Costa brand too which is a highstreet name that’s been given to this particular range of coffee flavours.
 The Latte is highly sought out as is the Columbian coffee.

 If you like flavoured coffee then Tassimo have the caramel latte and if you like chocolate then why not go for the Cadbury Hot Chocolate drink.

 We also like the Senseo brand from Douwe Egberts which is a smooth coffee for drinking at any time of the day.
-In this particular coffee the cup is topped by a smooth crema layer which is said to provide an ‘extra touch of indulgence’.
+In this particular coffee the cup is topped by a smooth crema layer which provides an ‘extra touch of indulgence’.
 Look for the All Day Coffee.

 Nescafe Dolce Gusto

 The great rival to Tassimo is the Dolce Gusto brand and they make for some tremendous flavours.
 The most popular offer at the moment is their Cappuccino.
 The terms refers to the Italian for hood which is the foam on the surface of the coffee.
 It helps keep the heat in the coffee (so we are told).
 The coffee flavour itself is a typical espresso.
 In their example, they have 48 pod servings in a pack of three.